-The Government's NBN rollout is very much in its infancy, and as it is with any infant, there are teething issues.
+The Government's National Broadband Network rollout is very much in its infancy, and as it is with any infant, there are teething issues.

 The Telecommunications Industry Ombudsman (TIO) reported that complaints about NBN services doubled in 2016, with many of the complaints relating to line faults and slow data speeds.